Thule

 In classical and medieval literature, ultima Thule (Latin "farthest Thule") acquired a metaphorical meaning of any distant place located beyond the "borders of the known world".

-By the Late Middle Ages and early modern period, the Greco-Roman Thule was often identified with the real Iceland or Greenland.
+By the Late Middle Ages and the early modern period, the Greco-Roman Thule was often identified with the real Iceland or Greenland.
 Sometimes Ultima Thule was a Latin name for Greenland, when Thule was used for Iceland.
-By the late 19th century, however, Thule was frequently identified with Norway.
+By the 19th century, however, Thule was frequently identified with Norway, Denmark, the whole of Scandinavia, one of the larger Scottish islands, the Faroes, or several of those locations.